Cambodia was one of the most beautiful countries I’ve ever been to but it also has a dark secrets.

 Teeda Butt Mam (sometimes spelled Thida Mam) was just 15 years old when the Khmer Rouge invaded her country.
 Many members of her family including her father were kidnapped and taken to a “reeducation camp”.
 She along with many people she knew were then forcibly kidnapped and forced to work long, gruelling days on farms.
 She grew sick.
 She grew tired.
 But she dare not stop or show any hint of pride in her eyes lest she be singled out for torture.

-I feel that it is necessary for me to document stories like these as part of this blog because while the Killing Fields are deemed to be educational and one of the best places in Cambodia, it is important to understand why.
+I feel that it is necessary for me to document stories like these as part of this blog because while the Killing Fields are deemed to be one of the most moving attractions in Cambodia, it is important to understand why.
 It is not so much a tourist attraction but a lesson in history.

 Veil of Secrecy